jamesshore/simplebuild/README.md

 Modules Specification
 -------

 Simplebuild modules are normal Node.js modules whose exported functions follow a common format.
-A Simplebuild module MUST have a name starting with "simplebuild-" (for example, "simplebuild-your_module.js").
-It MAY export any number of functions.
+A Simplebuild module MUST have a name starting with "simplebuild-" but not "simplebuild-ext-".
+(For example, "simplebuild-yourmodule.js".)

-Simplebuild exports may use any name, except that they MUST NOT be named "sync()" or use a name ending in "Sync()" (case-sensitive).
+Simplebuild modules MAY export any number of functions.
+Each exported function may use any name, except that they MUST NOT be named "sync()" or use a name ending in "Sync()" (case-sensitive).
 Each exported function MUST have this signature:

     exports.yourFunction = function(options, success, failure) { ... }